fortunejs/fortune/README.md

 ## Synopsis

-Fortune.js facilitates sharing data between client and server by sharing most of the same code.
-The core is a data abstraction layer, which provides querying, persistence, type validation, relationships, and business logic isolation.
+Fortune.js is a data abstraction layer, which provides persistence, querying, type validation, relationships, transactions (optional), and business logic isolation.
+It comes included with networking functions, specific for client or server use cases.
+There are a variety of use cases for Fortune.js, for example:

-The included networking functions provide a basis for implementing application-level protocols, including media types such as [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org), standard input formats such as URL encoded and form data, and also includes its own [wire protocol](http://fortunejs.com/api/#fortune.net-ws) based on Websocket and MessagePack.
+- A server-side implementation of a web service over HTTP.
+The included HTTP implementation provides a basis for implementing application-level protocols, including media types such as [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org), and covers standard input formats such as URL encoded and form data.
+- A client-side persistence layer.
+Under the hood, it uses IndexedDB, Web Worker, and MessagePack to achieve high performance for persisting structured data.
+- An abstraction layer for working with multiple databases.
+Write the same logic which will work across multiple adapters.
+- Real-time web applications.
+Fortune.js includes its own [wire protocol](http://fortunejs.com/api/#fortune.net-ws) based on WebSocket and MessagePack.

 ## Example